Emmotes/ic_spoilers/docs/season_4.md

 <br />

 **Specialisation: Unknown** (Guess)
-> Increase the effect of Clangeddin's Will by `$amount%` and when you change areas only 50% of the stacks are lost.
+> Increases the effect of Clangeddin's Will by `$amount%` and only 50% of the stacks are lost on area change.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>